InterlakeProgrammingClub/ihs-inquirer-website/src/content/articles/face-reveal.md

 ---
 title: Face Reveal!
-slug:
-  - face-reveal
-description: |
+description: 'description here'
-  description here
 author: Claire Li
 year: "2022-2023"
 quarter: winter
 published: true
 ---
 Of all the influencers whose personas revolve around masked anonymity, [Dream](https://www.youtube.com/c/dream)—as known online—is among the most famous.
 A matter of months ago, the YouTuber removed his plasticky disguise and revealed his face to the world.
 To his millions of subscribers, it was a monumental event, but not everyone was impressed: reactions ranged from giddy compliments to underwhelmed disappointment, with people insulting his features or commenting that he looked too normal.

 A different type of masking has gripped the world since the COVID-19 pandemic’s start in 2020.